 "Throughout the season, I will probably say that I fought with almost every single person on the cast at one point.
 I’m just a really straight shooter.
 I don’t B.S.
 I’m not somebody that goes and lies, but I will call people out.
 That’s just who I am.
 I don’t appreciate when ever things happen and people don’t own up to it and you see it a lot."

-That’s why I said I wanted to talk to you, because I recognized that.
+That’s why I said I wanted to talk to you, because I recognised that.
 Your friendship with Stephanie has really gone through some ups and downs lately.
 What can we expect to see for season 2 in there?

 "I love Stephanie, and she will always have a very special place in my heart.
 I think the biggest question is how did it come to this?
 I do think that for someone that was my best friend, I wanted to hold her accountable for the things she said or did.
 It’s not like any friendship, just [simple] friendship.
 I held her accountable and I wasn’t so forgiving with it."